 The noise you can hear isn’t the battery clicking but the starter solenoid.
 This solenoid is the first thing the receive power from the battery and it’s a relay that then opens the solenoid but there isn’t the power to turn the starter motor.
 The only good news in this situation is that the battery is probably still in a state where you can rescue it but you need to get it straight to A&E – dig out your charger, quick!

 What’s the best 12v motorcycle battery charger?

 I can’t claim this CTEK motorcycle battery charger is the best but I’ve used loads over the years and this CTEK does the job brilliantly.
 From reconditioning old batteries and recovering apparently dead batteries to maintaining the batteries on my bikes and my car – it’s a neat bit of kit.

 I’m laying up my bike over winter – should I start it every now and then to keep the battery charged?

 In short, no. The alternator will only keep the bike’s electrics running and will barely top up the battery.
 Your best bet is to plug the battery into a charger or disconnect it completely to ensure it won’t run flat from any drain in the system.

-In order to research and write this article we referenced the following sources.
+In order to research and write this motorcycle battery review we referenced the following sources.